jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When Team Blue wins, does traffic suddenly disappear?
 When Team Red succeeds, does everyone suddenly exercise?
 Do you breathe fresher air or see fitter neighbors?
 Do your real-life problems get solved when one color's philosophy writes the rules?

-Policies, manuals, and guidelines aren't the levers of power.
+Policies, manuals, and guidelines aren't today's the levers of power.
 There is no law that promotes climate change, allows unpaid overtime, or encourages car accidents.
-The levers of power are tools, and why shouldn't the middle-class grab hold of them today and become player gods who themselves can fight climate change, disallows unpaid overtime, and prevents car crashes?
+Today's levers of power are digital tools, and why shouldn't the middle-class grab hold of them today and become player gods who fight climate change, disallows unpaid overtime, and prevents car crashes?

 If you'd rather stay an extra, you can go back to watching the pundits, columnists, and commentators waiting to sing to their choir, telling you to fight "the enemy" until you're literally blue in the face.
-But you won't, because you shouldn't.
+But you shouldn't.
 In truth, the "other side" are a part of the same struggling middle class, and this book will turn everyone into a player god of the Internet Age.

-The first thing to realize is whichever color wins an election this year or the next and re-writes the rules; regular people will still pay taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, have a credit score, sleep less than they're supposed to, get confused by their health insurance, apply for jobs with no information on the company's culture, endure customer abuse, get micro-managed, and hope their job (which they likely hate) isn't downsized or outsourced.
+The first thing to realize is whichever color wins an election this year or the next and re-writes the rules; regular people will still pay too many taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, have credit score with a secret formula, sleep less than they're supposed to, get confused by their health insurance, apply for jobs with no information on the company's culture, endure customer abuse, get micro-managed, and hope their job (which they likely hate) isn't downsized or outsourced.

-Nothing changes when Main Street elects Conservatism or Progressivism, because the truth is regulations and laws aren't strong enough to solve todays problems.
-If you get involved public policy you'll see first hand how slow, inefficient, and usually ineffective it is.
-Moreover, for every elected politicans, there are thousands of civil servants who write and implement policy as they want; often with help from lobbyists.
+Nothing changes when Main Street elects Conservatism or Progressivism, because the truth is; regulations and laws aren't strong enough to solve todays problems.
+Most civil servants will attest public policy isn't too effective.

-Our politicians' ignore the potential of digital tools, and it's not their fault.
+Our politicians' ignore the potential of digital tools and it's not their fault.
 Right/Left philosophies were created at the start of the Industrial Age.
 A time when humans only had a few tools at hand.
 Red/blue philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

 ![old philosophy in a new world](/img\diagrams\techvolution-mud-roads-sail-boats.jpg) _Cutting edge technology when Left/Right were born._

 Instead, our Right/Left philosophical fathers had mud roads, grandfather clocks, and abacus calculators.
 Being hungry and sick, cold, and ignorant was a way of life back then.
 Right/Left philosophers dreamed of improving this primitive world with better tools.
 And, truth be told, they did!
 These philosophies got our ancestors to agree on the same "big picture"; everyone needed to industrialize society via mass-production.
 Soon society upgraded to steam engines, sanitation systems, science labs, telephone networks, broadcast televisions, and computers the size of rooms.

 During the Industrial Age, the people needed to be managed inside huge corporations and color-coded parties.
-Although calling exhausted farmers, and overworked factory workers player gods may seem silly, someone needed to be using primitive tools to make better ones.
+Although calling exhausted farmers, and overworked factory workers player gods may seem silly, it's not.
+Someone needed to be using primitive tools to make better ones.
 To their credit, the blue and red philosophies at least gave regular people a voice in how their factories, regulations, and profits were controlled.

 Today, however, we live inside the world the Industrial Age dreamed of making.
 We've grown a massive ecosystem of cities, factories, offices, telecommunications, and layers of infrastructure.
 The Industrial Age has done its job.
 It's time to transform the people into player gods using the digital tools they worked so hard to create.

 Happily, we already are.
 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing computer games are acts of extras learning the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down Darth King and the Medieval Age.
-It was mastering the new levers of power that let Main Street to read unknown history, see the universe for themselves, and revolt against royalty.
+It was mastering new tools, that let the people turn them into levers of power that empowered them to read unknown history, see the universe for themselves, and revolt against royalty.

 Our addicting toys are also levers of power.
 We can use these proverbial lightsabers to earn a happier life.
 We will, once we forget about Left/Right phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age.